DataMas/CA-epidemic-modeling/README.md

 The project was implemented for the purposes of the Research & Design of Complex Electronic Systeems course of the 8th semester of DUTh.

+More about the SIR model: Measuring and Preventing COVID-19 Using the SIR Model and Machine Learning in Smart Health Care

 <!-- GETTING STARTED -->
 ## Getting Started
 To get started make sure you have downloaded the CA file containing the code files.